Thomas Olivers: Ministry

 After joining Wesley as a preacher, Olivers was initially stationed to preach in Cornwall.
 He was later stationed to preach all around Great Britain and Ireland because of his fearless preaching style.
 In 1757 he was part of the Limerick circuit in Ireland where he inspired Eliza Bennis with his insights.

 Olivers also had good relations with Great Britain's Jewish community, attending Jewish synagogues and became friends with Rabbi Myer Lyon.
 In 1775, Wesley appointed Olivers to co-write the Arminian Magazine with him.
 Olivers often exercised control over the content of the magazine.
 Due to a lack of formal education, Olivers' editorial of the magazine contained several printing errors, which annoyed Wesley but he persevered with Olivers whom he counted as a friend and attached a list of errors at the back of the yearly annual in 1778.
 However following an "astounding number of errata", Wesley declared in a letter that "I cannot, dare not, will not suffer Thomas Olivers to murder the Arminian Magazine any longer.
 The errata are intolerable and innumerable.
 They shall be so no more" and removed Olivers from his position in 1789.
 Despite this, Olivers and Wesley remained good friends, often viewed as a father-son relationship.
-When Olivers died in March 1799, he was buried in Wesley's grave in London.
+When Olivers died in March 1799 in London, he was buried in Wesley's grave.